 (c) get mentally focused for the game.

 4. The pitcher must know how to get loose in the pen.
 First, he needs to stretch and loosen his arm.
 From the wind-up position, he will throw about 15 to 25 pitches, mostly fastballs mixing in two to five breaking balls and changeups.
 He needs to do the same from the stretch.
 Also, right before going in, a pitcher needs to throw two of each pitch at full speed to help gain his total focus for the game.
-At this point, it is probably a matter of the pitcher’s comfort zone if he wants to come in directly from the pen or come to the dugout.
+At this point, it is probably a matter of the pitcher’s comfort zone if he wants to come indirectly from the pen or come to the dugout.
 If the pitcher is coming in during the middle of an inning, he needs to only throw out of the stretch.
 He must get loose quickly, not waste time in the pen, and be prepared to pitch with runners on base.

 Good facilities, catcher, time to get loose, knowing how to get loose, and proper player management all contribute to a great bullpen!!!

 5. What do you do if your closer or relief pitcher is also a position player?
 “How do you get him loose while he is hitting or playing the field?”
 This player is usually your “best athlete” and should be able to handle the mental aspect.
-At this point, the best and most effective ways are to have him throw between innings during infield/outfield warm-ups and to get him loose between at bats down in the bullpen to make sure he gets the feel of a mound.
-He should throw mainly, if not strictly, from the stretch to insure comfort.
+At this point, the best and most effective ways are to have him throw between innings during infield/outfield warm-ups and to get him loose between at-bats down in the bullpen to make sure he gets the feel of a mound.
+He should throw mainly, if not strictly, from the stretch to ensure comfort.
 He also needs to throw mostly fastballs since that is what he will be doing in the game.

 Note: If a coach is using a starting pitcher to close games in between starts, it is important to limit his innings.
 Do not overwork a kid and risk an injury that may cost him a scholarship or a chance at a professional career.